Mediterranean Islands Small Group Tour | Malta, Sicily, Sardinia and Corsica

 Odyssey offers easy, convenient, and relaxed escorted small group tours across the Mediterranean islands and beyond.
 We explore ’s the Mediterranean natural beauty, its ancient Roman, and Imperial heritage, its World Heritage Sites, and world famous cities, all with some truly spectacular scenery along the way.
 This and more is all waiting to be explored on one of Odyssey’s small group tours of the Islands of Mediterranean, designed for the senior traveller, and led by experienced, and enthusiastic like minded people.

-Odyssey's Mediterranean islands small group tour of Malta, Sicily, Sardinia and Corsica guides you through the region's culture and history.
-This fully escorted, 26 day, small group tour for seniors takes you on a fabulous journey around the Western Mediterranean.
+Odyssey's Mediterranean islands small group tour of Malta, Sicily, Sardinia and Corsica guides you through the region's culture and fascinating history.
+This fully escorted, 25 day, small group tour for seniors takes you on a fabulous journey around the Western Mediterranean.
 Beginning in Malta, our escorted tours head to Sicily, Sardinia, before finishing in Corsica, offering extraordinary insights into the history and culture of these Western Mediterranean Islands.

 Malta, Sicily, Sardinia and Corsica: